reidycolm/MS3-Project/README.md

 - #### User Goals

     1. I want the cookbook to be easy to use.
-I would very much like if there was a search feature availible on the website as it would make it so much easier to find a recipe that contains ingrediants I need to use up.
+I would very much like if there was a search feature available on the website as it would make it so much easier to find a recipe that contains ingredients I need to use up.

     1. I want to be able to add my own recipe.
 It would be cool to be allowed contribute to the contents of the cookbook and share my own recipes with other people.